nomadyus/vagrant-dev-python/README.md

-# Albatross
+# Albatross and a Giant Snake
-## The LAMP stack Vagrant Repository
+## The LAMP stack Vagrant Repository for Python Development
-Just a vagrant repository for any web development using a LAMP stack with Puppet and Vagant.
+Just a vagrant repository for any web development with a Python over a LAMP stack using Puppet and Vagant.

 ## Specifications
 - ip:       "192.168.33.10"